 DESCRIPTION

-"This attribute indicates the time in seconds when the last Beacon frame carrying a Narrow Band Tolerance indication from an OBSS AP is received.
+"This attribute indicates the minimum time in seconds after which the last Beacon frame carrying a Narrow Band Tolerance indication from an OBSS AP is received before the receiving STA can transmit a frame containing a Trigger or TRS allocating 26-tone RUs.
 The default value of this variable is 30 mins and the maximum is 1 hr."

 DEFVAL { 1800 }